monty-georgiev/cryptography/README.md

 Substitution cipher i.e. each letter is replaced with a letter corresponding to e key shift.
 In classical Caesar cipher, that shift is 3 ('a' becomes 'd', b becomes 'e' etc)

+2. Rot90 - an algorithm that rotates a two dimensional array by 90 deg.

 ## Authors